qmk/qmk_firmware/keyboards/planck/keymaps/sean/readme.md

 ## Numpad

-I have added a numpad, although this is a little annoying at the moment as you have to first press numlock to use.
+I have added a numpad, although this is a little annoying at the moment as you have to first press `NumLock' to use.
+I guess I could make a macro so as soon as you go into numpad mode it turns `NumLock` on.

 ```
  ,-----------------------------------------------------------------------------------.